You’re not looking for more strategy.

 • More visibility

-without being fully clear on what you’re expressing.
+Showing up more without being fully clear on what you are expressing.

 None of this resolves the actual problem.